folio-org/folio-org.github.io/guides/module-descriptor.md

 This guide provides an overview of the ModuleDescriptor.

-The ModuleDescriptor is introduced in the Okapi Guide (e.g. [here](https://github.com/folio-org/okapi/blob/master/doc/guide.md#what-are-modules) and [here](https://github.com/folio-org/okapi/blob/master/doc/guide.md#example-4-complete-moduledescriptor)).
+The ModuleDescriptor (MD) is introduced in the Okapi Guide (e.g. [here](https://github.com/folio-org/okapi/blob/master/doc/guide.md#what-are-modules) and [here](https://github.com/folio-org/okapi/blob/master/doc/guide.md#example-4-complete-moduledescriptor)).